 Nizami Park, Public garden in Xətai district, Baku, Azerbaijan.

-The site was established in 1882 as Luna Park near Villa Petrolea, a residential development the Nobel brothers created for their workers.
-This settlement grew in an industrial area of the city.
+The site was set up in 1882 as Luna Park, near Villa Petrolea, a residential area built by the Nobel brothers for their workers in an industrial part of the city.
+Over the following decades, it gradually changed from a private workers' retreat into a public park open to everyone.

 The community of curious travelers